Metropolitan Jazz Octet is the reawakening of a music group originally founded in the 1950’s by Chicago saxophonist and arranger Tom Hilliard.

 The group is comprised of several of Chicago’s eclectically talented creative artists.
 Their collective history helps shape the the ensemble’s trajectory and mission.
 Through creating works and collaborations with distinguished guest artists, MJO has garnered critical acclaim and lavish praise from the jazz community.

-MJO will release their fourth album, Jazz Unearthed, in spring of 2026.
-The project, drawn from unreleased arrangements in Tom Hilliard’s library, engages in musical archeology, presenting a set of miniature masterpieces that shine light on long-lost styles of Jazz from the 1950s.
+MJO’s recent fourth album Jazz Unearthed (Origin Records) drawn from the early arrangements from Tom Hilliard’s library.
+Each track engages in musical archeology, presenting a set of miniature masterpieces that shine light on long-lost styles of Jazz from the 1950s.

 JAR also works side by side with students on specially tailored mentoring programs, including the Emerging Jazz Arranger Scholarship (EJAS).

-Metropolitan Jazz Octet’s musical mission is made possible with your support.
+Our musical mission is made possible with your support.
+Click the Donate button to help with these endeavors.
+Thank you!

 Got questions?
 We have answers!

-If you’d like more information on MJO, including booking inquiries, use the adjacent contact form and we'll get back to you as soon as we can.
+For more information on MJO, including booking inquiries, use the adjacent contact form and we'll get back to you.